forestgrape/coronavirus/6_prevention_and_treatment/masks.md

 * To avoid person to person droplet transmission e.g. when speaking, wearing in close distance face-to-face situations is necessary.
 * Some mask have a big air resistance combined with a loose fit, in that case the air bypasses the mask.
 These are like wearable plexiglas: There's still protection against droplets, but the bypassed air contains [aerosol](../5_epidemiological/transmission.md#aerosol).

-## Tips & Tricks
-* Carefully rounding the wire above the nose helps to reduce the airstream to the eyes.
-* Putting the masks a couple of hours to the fresh air before wearing reduces smells.
-Fabric smells can indicate volatile substances which may not be healthy to inhale (although I don't think these substance are any more hazardous than other substances we are daily exposed e.g. micro-plastic from car wires).
-* FFP1 masks of fold type and surgical masks to my experience become more comfortable with use since they loose their stiffness.
-As noted mask shouldn't be continuously over many hours; better to switch masks and [reuse the next day](#mask-reuse-and-cleaning).

 ## Mask Effectiveness